TypiCal25/Knowledge/Academics/Capstone/Private Key Cryptography.md

 With this, we have the proper definition of computationally secure algorithms in the asymptotic defintion.

-> A scheme is secure if for every probabilistic polynomial-time adversary $A$
+> A scheme is secure if for every probabilistic polynomial-time adversary $A$ carrying out an attack of some formally specified type, and for every positive polynomial p, there exists an integer N such that when $n > N$, the probability that $A$ succeeds in the attack is less than $\dfrac{1}{p(n)}$